-The Yangon Stock Exchange (YSX) is currently in its development stages with two Japanese firms, the Daiwa Institute of Research Ltd, which holds a 30.25% stake, and the Japan Exchange Group, with an 18.75% stake.
-One of the results from this opening was the banning of all over-the-counter [OTC] markets.
+The Yangon Stock Exchange (YSX) is currently in its development stage.
+Two Japanese firms, the Daiwa Institute of Research Ltd and the Japan Exchange Group, are helping out.
+One side effect of Myanmar’s new stock exchange is the banning of all over-the-counter (OTC) markets.

-According to the finance ministry, transactions on the YSX will not involve any direct cash transactions – all transactions will be processed via Kanbawza Bank.
-There will be some security measures put into place as well.
+Security measures are also being implemented.
 For example, any transactions higher than 100 million Kyat (~US$78,000) will obligate the banks involved to inform the financial crime unit and the Central Bank of Myanmar’s anti-money laundering program.